 Don’t hesitate to contact Customer Service by phone.
 We are here to help you.

 E1F: Floor sensor not connected or broken.

 E12: The programmable WIFI thermostat is unable to connect to the WIFI network.
 Connect the thermostat to the True Comfort app.

 E16: Potentially defective internal electronic component: Close the circuit breaker on the electrical panel for 30 seconds then restart.
 If the error persists, replace the thermostat.

 E17: GFCI self-test failure: Close the circuit breaker at the electrical panel for 30 seconds then restart.
 If the error persists, replace the thermostat.

 GFCI: Hold the Reset button for a few seconds until the thermostat re-activates.
 If the situation persists, contact a qualified electrician to check the insulation resistance of the heating cable, the presence of a possible electric arc between the terminals of the thermostat and the electrical box, the presence of damaged wires or interference caused by electrical pollution.

 The thermostat keeps its programming at all times.
 The day and time will need to be adjusted after a power outage of more than 2 hours.

-In the case of ceramic tile covering, it is possible to install a sensor between two ceramic tiles (in the grout).
+When tiling is present, it is possible to install a sensor in a grout line between two tiles.
 Otherwise, contact Customer Service for assistance.

 True Comfort offers a limited warranty depending on the product, subject to installation in accordance with the installation guide provided with the purchase and the test log completed and returned to the Customer Service department.